neel1996/gitconvex/ui/README.md

 ## Dependencies

-The depedency packages used by this project can be found [here](https://github.com/neel1996/gitconvex-ui/network/dependencies)
+The dependency packages used by this project can be found [here](https://github.com/neel1996/gitconvex-ui/network/dependencies)

 - **🎨 Styling** - For styling, the project uses [tailwind](https://github.com/tailwindlabs/tailwindcss) css framework
 - **📑 Syntax Highlighting** - [prismjs](https://github.com/PrismJS/prism) is used for syntax highlighting within the *Git Difference* and *CodeView* section